cbg-ethz/InDelFixer/README.md

 to a set of reference sequences, by a prior fast k-mer matching and removes indels, causing frame shifts.
 In addition, only a specific region can be considered.

+An iterative refinement of the alignment can be performed, by alignment against the consensus sequence with wobbles.

 The output is in SAM format.

 ## Features